polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 Substrate uses a Base-16 Modified Merkle Patricia tree ("trie") from [`paritytech/trie`](https://github.com/paritytech/trie) to provide a trie structure whose contents can be modified and whose root hash is recalculated efficiently.

-Tries are important tool for blockchains because the allows for efficient storing and sharing of historical of block state.
+Tries are important tool for blockchains because they allow for efficient storing and sharing of historical of block state.
 You don't have a state trie per block, but a trie hash that will point to the nodes from previous block states.
 However, accessing data to trie data is costly.
 Each read operation takes O(log N) time, where N is the number of elements stored in the trie.
 To mitigate this, we use a key value cache.

 All trie node are stored in RocksDB and part of the trie state can get pruned, i.e. a key-value pair can be deleted from the storage when it is out of pruning range for non archive nodes.
-Trie nodes are also encoded to allow for any key type, while still be able to avoid key collision.
+The trie nodes partial path prefixes the hash of the encoded node for the RocksDB key to avoid key collision.
 We do not use [reference counting](http://en.wikipedia.org/wiki/Reference_counting) for performance reasons.

 ### State Trie